bojanpopic/developer.joomlatools.com/tools/vagrant.md

 To create a site with the latest Joomla version, run:

     joomla site:create testsite

 The newly installed site will be available in the /testsite subfolder at http://joomla.dev/testsite after that.
 The files are located at /var/www/testsite.

-You can choose the Joomla version or the sample data to be installed:

-    joomla site:create testsite --joomla=2.5 --sample-data=blog

-You can install any branch from the Git repository or any version from 2.5.0 and up using this command.
-See [this demo](http://quick.as/kvjjsg6g) to see how the script works.

-For more information and available options, see [Joomlatools console repository](https://github.com/joomlatools/joomla-console) or try running:

-    joomla --list

-Note: after installing a Joomla site using the joomla site:create command, the administrator credentials will be _admin/admin_.
+You can login into your fresh Joomla installation using these credentials: `admin` / `admin`.

+For more information, please refer to the [Joomla Console](http://www.joomlatools.com/developer/tools/console) repository.

-Additionally, the script creates a new virtual host.
+*Note*: The script also creates a new virtual host when creating a new site.
 If you add the following line into your /etc/hosts file on your host machine:

     33.33.33.58 testsite.dev

-you will now be able to go to http://testsite.dev to view your newly created site instead of http://joomla.dev/testsite.
+you can access it directly at http://testsite.dev.

 ### How should I test my component's code on the Vagrant box?
 Let's say you are working on your own Joomla component called _Awesome_ and want to continue working on it using the Vagrant box.
 You can use the _Projects_ folder in the repository root for your projects.